aishhanda/Technovanza25/README.md

 ---

 ## Overview
-TechnoVenza 2025 was a two-day inter-collegiate hackathon with 27+ competing teams.
+TechnoVanza 2025 was a two-day inter-collegiate hackathon with 27+ competing teams.
 The event tested **problem-solving, coding skills, time management, risk-taking, leadership, and teamwork** through multiple challenging rounds.

 Our team, **KRYPTHOS**, emerged as the **overall winners** of the hackathon by strategically solving problems under pressure and showcasing technical and collaborative skills.